ChengGit/sharpless/README.md

  ```

  # Limitations
- this project is in very early stages so refactorings and re-structuring will be expected as on-going process.
+ this project is in a very early stage so refactorings and re-structuring will be expected as on-going process.

  # Todo list
  - [ ] Align